Predrag J. Marković

 Predrag J. Marković (born 6 September 1965) is a Serbian politician and historian.
 A member of the National Assembly of Serbia from 2020 to 2021, he is currently serving as one of the vice-presidents of the Socialist Party of Serbia.

 Early life

 Marković was born on 6 September 1965 in Belgrade, SR Serbia, SFR Yugoslavia.
-He graduated from the Faculty of Philosophy of the University of Belgrade in 1995.
+He graduated history from the Faculty of Philosophy of the University of Belgrade in 1995.

 Career

 Marković was a member of the Democratic Party until 2014, when he left the party and joined the Enough is Enough movement.
 He was its member until 2015 when he joined the Socialist Party of Serbia and became one of its vice-presidents.

 He became a member of the National Assembly of Serbia after the 2020 parliamentary election, though he resigned on 19 May 2021.

 Personal life

 He is married and has two children.
-By profession, he is a historian.